Motivating Innovation with a Misspecified Roadmap: Managing Breakthrough Traps

 \subsection{Feedback design}

-This section studies how the principal can use \emph{feedback design}---a choice of what performance information is publicly observed after period 1---to prevent breakthrough traps.
+We study how the principal can use \emph{feedback design}---a choice of what performance information is publicly observed after period 1---to prevent breakthrough traps.
+Feedback design is a well-established organizational tool, which is effective when the principal is better able to evaluate performance than the agent \citep[e.g.,][Section VII]{manso2011}.

-\textbf{Feedback policies.} Let $S=\{0,1\}$ denote a binary \emph{evaluation} signal.
-A \emph{feedback policy} is a Markov kernel $\Pi: Y\to \Delta(S)$, written as $\Pi(s|y)$ for $s\in S$ and $y\in Y$.
-After $y_1$ is realized, the public signal $s_1$ is drawn according to $\Pi(\cdot|y_1)$ and is the only period-1 outcome statistic observed by the agent, and hence the only statistic on which the continuation decision at $t=2$ can be conditioned.\footnote{Note that this type of feedback design differs from recent approaches used in the moral-hazard literature, which allow ``silent phases'' where the agent is given no feedback \citep[e.g.,][]{feed24}.} The scale-up factor continues to depend on the period-1 outcome as before, i.e., $R_2 := 1 + (A-1) \1\{a_1=2, y_1=1, a_2=2\}.$ Accordingly, it is natural to restrict attention to feedback policies that do not generate \emph{false negatives}, i.e., do not classify a true success as an unfavorable evaluation.
+\textbf{Feedback policies.} Let $\mathcal{S}=\{0,1\}$ denote a binary \emph{evaluation} signal.
+A feedback \emph{policy} is a Markov kernel $\Pi: Y\to \Delta(\mathcal{S})$, written as $\Pi(s|y)$ for $s\in \mathcal{S}$ and $y\in Y$.
+After $y_1$ is realized, the public signal $s_1$ is drawn according to $\Pi(\cdot|y_1)$ and is the only period-1 outcome statistic observed by the agent, and hence the only statistic on which the continuation decision at $t=2$ can be conditioned.
+Since failing to reward a genuine breakthrough would unravel the agent's incentives, we focus on policies that do not generate \emph{false negatives}, i.e., do not classify a true success as an unfavorable evaluation.